egonw/bacting/paper/paper.md

 println cdk.fromSMILES("COC")
 ```

+Similarly, Bacting can be used in Python using [scyjava](https://pypi.org/project/scyjava/).

 # Use cases

 Bioclipse scripts have been in use in our group in various research lines to automate repetitive work.